pulecp/dpkg-without-dependencies/README.md

 ## Run ruby script

-Script writes in standard output packages which are not dependent on others.
-File `filename` contains packages line by line.
+Script writes in file `filename_out` packages which are not dependent on others.
+File `filename_in` contains packages you want to solve line by line.

-    ruby dpkg-without-dependencies.rb <filename>
+    ruby dpkg-without-dependencies.rb <filename_in> <filename_out>

 ### Bugs